G. Willow Wilson

 Gwendolyn Willow Wilson (born August 31, 1982) is an American comics writer, prose author, and essayist.
-Her best-known prose works include the novels Alif the Unseen and The Bird King.
-She is most well known for relaunching the Ms. Marvel title for Marvel Comics starring a 16-year-old Muslim superhero named Kamala Khan.
+Her prose works include the novels Alif the Unseen (2012) and The Bird King (2019).
+She was in charge of the relaunch of the Ms. Marvel title for Marvel Comics, starring a 16-year-old Muslim superhero named Kamala Khan.
 Her work is most often categorized as magical realism.

 Early life

 Wilson was born on August 31, 1982, in Monmouth County, New Jersey, and grew up in Morganville.
 Wilson lived in the county until she was 12.
 However, in an interview with Newsrama in 2013, she erroneously said she was born in Morris County and spent the first ten years of her life there.
 Her parents were atheists who renounced Protestantism in the late 1960s, hence Wilson was not raised in a religious household.
 Wilson first encountered comics when she read an anti-smoking pamphlet featuring the X-Men in the fifth grade.
 The characters fascinated her and she began watching the cartoon X-Men every Saturday.
 Two years later she and her family moved to Boulder, Colorado, where Wilson continued to pursue her interest in comics and other forms of popular culture such as tabletop role-playing games.